J.M. Coetzee: Disgrace

 David Lurie is a character to be despised – at least, that’s what I wanted to do.
 I couldn’t fully despise the man though.
 Somehow I could not help but pity him and feel somewhat complicit.
 Underneath the cold, selfish skin, there was a real human being.
 I don’t quite know why.
 I admit that I have not fully informed myself of the criticism this book takes from those who purport to know about South Africa and race relations post-apartheid.
 I’m not sure how I’d feel about it if I knew more, but as I stand now, it is a book to be read for its stylistic, stark beauty and for its substance.

-Mostly I have just questions here, about various matters.
+I leave this review with a few questions here, about various matters.

 What is the connection with the animals?
 That was an aspect that I didn’t particularly care for honestly, but maybe I just didn’t get it.
 Even though I pitied the animals, it was in no way sufficient for me to associate that pity with anything I consider more important.